-Have you been thinking about donating eggs and want to know what the process of being an egg donor looks like?
+Have you been thinking about becoming an egg donor and want to know what the process of being an egg donor looks like?
 As a top-rated egg donor agency, we have had the opportunity of working closely with many young women on their journey to becoming egg donors for the first time.
 Drawing on this experience, we have put together a comprehensive step-by-step guide for anyone interested in learning how to become an egg donor with Donor Nexus.
-If you have additional questions, contact us and we will be glad to discuss the egg donation steps with you.
-We are also proud to share first-hand egg donor experiences to give you a deeper understanding of the process.
+If you have additional questions, contact us and we will be glad to discuss the egg donation process with you.
+We are also proud to share many first-hand egg donor experiences to give you a deeper understanding of the process.

 The first step to donating eggs with Donor Nexus is to fill out our preliminary egg donor application.

 Once Donor Nexus reviews your application, you will receive an email that includes an egg donor questionnaire to fill out and a detailed overview of the program.
 The questionnaire provides insight for prospective intended parents on the type of person you are.
 It is very important to fill out the egg donor questionnaire in great detail.
 This is your opportunity to show off your personality!

 Along with the completed questionnaire, you will submit 12-15 photos of yourself throughout your lifetime.
 Intended parents like to see photos of the donor as an infant, child, teenager and as an adult.
 Any photos from graduation or of extra curricular activities you participate in are encouraged.
 Please also include at least one full body photo of yourself now.
 Sharing photos of your family and siblings are great too!
 Keep in mind that these photos will be listed on your online profile so make sure they are appropriate (no Vegas photos please!).
 We will review your completed egg donor questionnaire to ensure you are a proper candidate for donating eggs.